MODERNERABASEBALL.COM Home Of Joe Connor's Annually-Updated Electronic Ballpark Guides Since 2001!

 I said I would do my best.
 It occurred to me that the Kenyans, like their continental neighbors to the north, south, east and west, just want to play ball.

-You can learn more about baseball in Africa and Kenya in The World in a Ballpark: Baseball Goes Global, which is available for purchase at the Buy Joe's Guides page.
+You can learn more about baseball in Africa and Kenya in World in a Ballpark: Baseball Goes Global, which is available for purchase at the Buy Joe's Guides page.

 You can enjoy other photos of Africa by traveling to these links: Sultans Of Swing: Baseball in Africa & The Middle East; South African Plain; and Jambo From Kenya!